invisible-college/ietf-braid-draft/wiki-braid.md

 <img width=250 src="https://invisible.college/braid/images/dogbirds-space.png">

-When reading from left-to-right, space forks into a bubble of two options.
-It is ambiguous if one comes first.
-One says "dog", and in the other, "bird", but the string unambiguously ends with "s".

-The space DAG represents ambiguity *without* saying how to resolve it.

-Different application want to resolve conflicts in different ways.
-For instance, strings in a collaborative text editor will want to merge clobbering edits by inserting everything typed, and deleting everything deleted, and breaking ordering ties arbitraliy; but if two debits to a bank account balance occur in parallel, we will want to merge the debits by *adding* the differences together.

-#### A *Resolver* defines how to flatten bubbles in space

 For all peers to synchronize, they just need to resolve these bubbles in space in the same way.
 Thus, we make sure each peer uses the same *resolver* function, for the same region of space.
 In this case, the resolver has arbitrarily (but consistently) chosen "dog" to come before "bird":

 <img width=180 src="https://invisible.college/braid/images/dogbirds-resolve.png">

+>rewrite this in the language of merge types

+Different applications want to resolve conflicts in different ways.
+For instance, strings in a collaborative text editor will want to merge clobbering edits by inserting everything typed, and deleting everything deleted, and breaking ordering ties arbitrarily; but if two debits to a bank account balance occur in parallel, we will want to merge the debits by *adding* the differences together.

 In this example, the resolver simply placed both versions into the resulting string, with a particular order.
-But the output of a general resolver is arbitrary—a resolver could theoretically read two edited strings in english with NLP, and merge their intent, adjusting syntax and grammar along the way, as long as it did so consistently and deterministically.
+But the output of a general resolver is arbitrary—a resolver could theoretically read two edited strings in English with NLP, and merge their intent, adjusting syntax and grammar along the way, as long as it did so consistently and deterministically.

 In the protocol, each piece of state can specify its resolver function, like a *type*.
 Each field on an object can have a different resolver type.
 As long as all peers obey the specified resolvers, they will converge to a consistent result.

-Note that in practice, a synchronizer's resolver might not actually be implemented as modular function.
+Note that in practice, a synchronizer's resolver might not actually be implemented as a modular function.
 Real-world OT systems bake resolution into their transformation steps, and CRDTs bake it into their data structures and read functions.
 However, no matter the structure of their internal code, any system can *specify* its resolution strategy abstractly as a resolver, as a standard way to describe how to interoperate with it.
 Resolvers specify the protocol; not the implementation.

-#### Braid generalizes the OT and CRDT paradigms
+### Braid generalizes the OT and CRDT paradigms

 The Braid allows us to map Space, Time, and Patches amongst one another.
 From this general view, we can see the OT and CRDT paradigms as special cases: